 Here is a video on what food to pack:Watch

-The food people bring is often a personal decision based on what you like to eat, within the limitations of the backcountry: no refrigeration, things get squished in a pack, everything must be carried in, and all waste/packaging must be carried out.
-Below are some suggestions.
+The food you bring is a personal decision based on what you like to eat, within the limitations of the backcountry: no refrigeration, things get squished in a pack, everything must be carried in, and all waste/packaging must be carried out.
+Watch the video for some great suggestions.

+Another consideration other than fluid intake is intake of electrolytes.
 Ingesting electrolytes such as sodium, potassium, magnesium, and calcium may be as important as maintaining hydration.
 Electrolytes are responsible for controlling a multitude of bodily functions, such as temperature control, respiratory rate, muscle contraction, digestion, fluid transport across cell membranes, and neurological function.
 Electrolytes are found in salty foods as well as sports drink powders, chews, and capsules like Gatoraid, Poweraid, and Nuun.
 Emergen-C and other vitamin powders are often mistaken for electrolyte mixes, but these do not contain the micronutrients you are looking for and the high acidity can cause stomach problems at altitude.
 Mountaineers experience hyponutremia (low electrolyte levels) more often than dehydration, and this condition can become a serious medical issue.
 Make sure your food includes sodium, potassium, magnesium, and calcium and pack some drink powders.
+It is also helpful to avoid drinking too much water, which is common when people feel hot.
+Drinking too much, too fast is the most common way people get hyponutremia in the mountains.
+If you feel hot, cool off by rubbing snow on your skin and clothing.
+In you are thirsty, drink.
+These are two separate problems and it is important to treat them as such.

 We strongly recommend prior multi-day backpacking experience.
 This means that you have carried your food, shelter, and clothing with you in a backpack while travelling from camp to camp, and you have prior experience packing a pack, pitching camps, and taking camps down.
 The knowledge you gain from backpacking is directly applicable to mountaineering.
 If you do not have this experience, we offer introductory backpacking trips that will give you the experience you need.
 If the timing of your intended mountaineering trip does not allow you to gain the recommended experience, give us a call and we will see if we can make something work.